-You cannot actually fix the faucet with floss, but you can make it stop dripping constantly.
+You can’t actually fix the faucet with floss, but you can make it stop dripping constantly.
 Grab some floss, tie one end to the head of the faucet and let the other end sit down in the drain.
-When the water drips it will follow the trail of floss and never make a sound.
+When the water drips, it will follow the trail of floss and never make a sound.

 Characterized as being thick and durable, dental floss can be used for sewing thick fabrics.
 It’s readily available in most of our bathroom drawers and can hold together tough seams better than most thread.
 Whether you need to sew on a button or fix a nasty tear, dental floss has got your back.